-Part of the Appalachian Trail, the Pochuck Boardwalk famous section of boardwalk hiking trail through the marshy lands of North New Jersey.
-The trail is located in Glenwood, New Jersey and starts off County Road 517.
+Part of the Appalachian Trail, the Pochuck Boardwalk famous section of the boardwalk hiking trail through the marshy lands of North New Jersey.
+The trail is located in Glenwood, NJ, butted next to the Wawayanda State Park and starts off County Road 517.
 This serene and adventurous 1.5-mile section along the Appalachian Trail is a favorite among locals and also thru-hikers making the trek from Georgia to Maine.

 A Much Different New Jersey Boardwalk…

 Leading up to the other famous section of Stairway To Heaven Trail, the Pochuck Boardwalk on the Appalachian Trail is a great place for all hiking abilities.
 Created and maintained by our friends at the NYNJTC, the boardwalk has gotten a facelift over the last year or so.
 Visitors will see newly replaced planks and supports along the way.

 Picturesque Views Not To Be Missed

 The vast fields and wetlands that surround the boardwalk make it a very unique and different experience compared to other Northern New Jersey hiking spots.
 Away from the granite mountainsides and rocky trails, this boardwalk offers 360-degree views along the way.